phoenixframework/phoenix_live_view/README.md

 [![Build Status](https://travis-ci.com/phoenixframework/phoenix_live_view.svg?token=Dc4VoVYF33Y2H4Gy8pGi&branch=master)](https://travis-ci.com/phoenixframework/phoenix_live_view)

-Phoenix LiveView enables rich, real-time user experiences with server-rendered HTML.
+Phoenix Live View enables rich, real-time user experiences with server-rendered HTML.
 For more information, [see the initial announcement](https://dockyard.com/blog/2018/12/12/phoenix-liveview-interactive-real-time-apps-no-need-to-write-javascript).

 **Note**: Currently Live View is under active development and we are focused on getting a stable and solid initial version out.
 For this reason, we will be accepting only bug reports in the issues tracker for now.
 We will open the issues tracker for features after the current milestone is ironed out.